Ensono/PlatformEngineerTest-AWS/README.md

 ## Objectives

- 1. Provision two AWS Elastic Beanstalk and a Route 53 record using CloudFormation.
+ 1. Provision two AWS Elastic Beanstalk Apps and a Route53 Record using CloudFormation.

+   a.
+The Elastic Beanstalk apps must be in two different AWS Regions.

+   b.
+The Route53 Record should provide *geographical* traffic management across both AWS Regions.

  2. Publish [a Spring Boot Application][package] to both the Beanstalk Apps.

  3. Using Bash, automate the above.

 ## Results